Sinner Wins Shanghai Masters To Deny Djokovic 100th Career Title - UrduPoint

 "This year has been very, very tough for me...
 At points I lost a little bit of smile," Sinner said on Sunday.

 "I feel like I'm strong when I go on the court trying to not think about it...
-When I wake up I try to focus on every single (match or practice) I do, but then of course I have moments when I think about it which is not comfortable," he said.
+When I wake up I try to focus on every single (match or practice) I do, but then of course I have moments when I think about it which is not comfortable."

 - 'Deserved' win -